 Natural Medicine Therapies for Parasites

 Alternative treatments can be used by themselves or along with conventional drugs.
-However, it is good if a knowledgeable doctor can find out what kind of organism is causing your concerns before you start treatment.
+However, it is good if a knowledgeable doctor can determine what kind of organism is causing your concerns before you start treatment.
 The following may help keep parasites from growing.

-- Eat more raw garlic, raw pumpkin seeds, pomegranates, beets, and carrots, all of which have been used traditionally to kill parasites.
+Eat more raw garlic, raw pumpkin seeds, sunflower seeds, pomegranates, coconut, onions, beets, and carrots, all of which have been used traditionally to kill parasites.
 In one study, researchers found that a mixture of honey and papaya seeds cleared stools of parasites in 23 out of 30 subjects.
-Drink a lot of purified water to help flush out your system.
+Drink lots of purified water to help flush out your system.

-- Probiotics (Lactobacillus acidophilus, Lactobacilus plantarum, Saccharomyces boulardii, and bifidobacteria).
-These probiotics help to keep your digestive tract healthy.
+(Lactobacillus acidophilus, Lactobacillus Plantarum, Saccharomyces boulardii, and bifidobacteria) These probiotics help to repopulate your gut and keep your digestive tract healthy.
 Probiotics are essential for restoring intestinal flora, even after a parasite has been removed.
-Probiotics may not be appropriate in some severely immune compromised patients.
+Probiotics may not be appropriate in some severely immune-compromised patients.
 Talk to a knowledgeable doctor/practitioner.

-- Digestive enzymes can help restore your intestinal tract to its normal state, which makes it inhospitable to parasites.
+Digestive enzymes can help restore your intestinal tract to its normal state, making it inhospitable to parasites.
 Papain is an enzyme from the papaya plant that may help kill worms when taken 30 minutes before or after meals.
-Papain may increase bleeding in people with clotting disorders, or in those taking blood-thinning medications, such as warfarin (Coumadin) among others.
+Papain may increase bleeding in people with clotting disorders or those taking blood-thinning medications, such as warfarin (Coumadin).

-- Zinc.
-Supports the immune system.
-Zinc may interact with certain medications, particularly some antibiotics, and it may not be appropriate for people with HIV/AIDS.
+Zinc supports the immune system.
+Zinc may interact with certain medications, particularly antibiotics, and may not be appropriate for people with HIV/AIDS.
 Talk to your doctor.
 I recommend using zinc orotate.

 Herbs for Parasites